MetalKnight/woss-ns3/README.md

   - NetCDF4 and HDF5 support, *pay attention to the CXXFLAGS inline redefinition due to a unresolved NetCDF-C++4 API warning* `./waf configure
 --with-woss-source=<woss_source_path> --with-woss-library=<woss_lib_path> --with-netcdf4-install=<netcdf4_and_hdf5_installed_path> CXXFLAGS="-Wall -Werror -Wno-unused-variable"`
   - with no NetCDF support `./waf configure --with-woss-source=<woss_source_path> --with-woss-library=<woss_lib_path>`
-- for info on how to install all the required libraries with the suggested paths, please check http://telecom.dei.unipd.it/ns/woss/doxygen/installation.html

 How to install 'woss-ns3' with *cmake*:
+- install the required libraries as in previous instructions
 - run one of the following:
   - NetCDF4 and HDF5 support, *pay attention to the CXXFLAGS inline redefinition due to a unresolved NetCDF-C++4 API warning* `CXXFLAGS="-Wno-unused-variable" ./ns3 configure --enable-examples --enable-tests -- -DNS3_WITH_WOSS_SOURCE=/<woss_source_path> -DNS3_WITH_WOSS_LIBRARY=<woss_lib_path> -DNS3_WITH_NETCDF4_INSTALL=<netcdf4_and_hdf5_installed_path>`
   - with no NetCDF support `CXXFLAGS="-Wno-unused-variable" ./ns3 configure --enable-examples --enable-tests -- -DNS3_WITH_WOSS_SOURCE=/<woss_source_path> -DNS3_WITH_WOSS_LIBRARY=<woss_lib_path>`

-- for info on how to install all the required libraries with the suggested paths, please check http://telecom.dei.unipd.it/ns/woss/doxygen/installation.html
+For info on how to install all the required libraries with the suggested paths, please check http://telecom.dei.unipd.it/ns/woss/doxygen/installation.html

 *Any issue should be reported via github Issue tracker or via e-mail to WOSS@guerra-tlc.com*.